!—Google Tag Manager—> <!—End Google Tag Manager—>

 Retinal diseases encompass a range of illnesses that affect the retina of the eye — a thin layer of tissue at the back of the eye that converts light into neural signals that the brain can then form into images.

-Age, illness, and injury can all impact this delicate tissue and cause a variety of complications, including partial or complete loss of vision.
+Age, illness, and injury can all impact this delicate tissue and cause a variety of retina problems and complications, including partial or complete loss of vision.
 Other symptoms include floaters, blurred vision, flashes of light, and shadows in the peripheral vision.
-It is important to see a retina consultants at the earliest signs of these symptoms in order to address the root cause and mitigate long-term vision loss.
+It is important to see a retina specialist at the earliest signs of these symptoms in order to address the root cause and minimize long-term vision loss.

-Scroll down to learn about some of the most common retinal illnesses, including retinal detachment, macular degeneration, and diabetic retinopathy, and follow the links to the left for more in-depth information.
+Scroll through our list of retinal diseases to learn about some of the most common retinal illnesses, including retinal detachment, macular degeneration, diabetic retinopathy, and other specific retinal diseases that cause blindness.
+Click on any disease name to read more about all retinal diseases symptoms.

 There are two types of Age-Related Macular Degeneration (AMD), a disorder common in people over 50 years of age.
-Dry AMD, the more common type, refers to deposits under the retina that can lead to deterioration of vision cells over long periods of time.
-Wet AMD refers to the spontaneous growth of abnormal blood vessels under the retina that cause leakage of fluid and/or hemorrhage that, left untreated, results in central vision loss
+Dry AMD, is the more common subtype of AMD and, refers to deposits under the retina that can lead to deterioration of vision cells over long periods of time.
+Wet AMD refers to the spontaneous growth of abnormal blood vessels under the retina that cause leakage of fluid and/or bleeding that, left untreated, results in more rapid central vision loss.

 Branch Retinal Vein Occlusion (BRVO) is a blockage of blood flow in a branch of the central retinal vein, which is responsible for bringing blood from the retina back to the heart.
 Symptoms include floaters, blurred vision, and loss of peripheral vision.